WHY I WORK IN VISUAL COMMUNICATION

 My youth was passed in a little village of Portugal.
 I was the typical introspective child.

-At the age of 11 I started cutting images from magazines and newspapers – can’t remember why and how it happened – and this was the first moment of my story.
-It was the beginning of my career.
+At the age of 11 I started cutting images from magazines and newspapers and this was the beginning of my career.
 I did not know how to draw so I did collage.

-This precious drive has also released a new brand future for me.
-All magazines and newspapers were educating me about the different lifes and cultures, new people and faces.
-I fell in love with that.
+This new drive has also released a brand new future to me: those magazines were educating me about the different lifes and cultures, new people and faces.
+I felt in love with that.
 Communication will always be my ignition: collage art, writing and performance.

-Years later, boredom made me move from Aveiro to Dili in East Timor, and in 2012 from Lisboa to São Paulo, and from São Paulo to do a solo travel in South-America.
+... boredom made me move from Aveiro to Dili in East Timor, and in 2012 from Lisbon to São Paulo, and from São Paulo to a solo travel in.